tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 The noise source is configured to create noise transmissions which overlap both host pair's Wifi channels. -> **TODO** redundant

-Background noise is specified as power density, instead of power. -> power is meaningless if there are multiple signals with bandwidths
+Background noise is specified as power density, instead of power. -> power is meaningless if there are multiple signals with bandwidths **TODO** power is only relevant when the frequency is defined in a range (whats the bandwidth)

 .. **TODO** this is important because the transmissions are defined that way as well ?